-On June 6, 1942 five hundred Japanese Special Naval Landing Force (SNLF / Marines) from the No. 3 Special Landing Party landed at Kiska Harbor.
+On June 6, 1942 five hundred Imperial Japanese Navy (IJN) No. 3 Special Naval Landing Force (3rd SNLF) land at Kiska Harbor.
 The Japanese Navy developed the area around Kiska Harbor into their main base area known as "Main Camp".

 Japanese units based at Kiska Harbor Seaplane Base